explaingit

 USE CASE 1

-Build a customer-support chatbot that answers questions by searching your company's documentation.
+Build a customer-support chatbot that reads and answers questions from your company's documentation.

 USE CASE 2

-Create a research assistant that retrieves and summarizes academic papers based on user queries.
+Create a research assistant that searches academic papers and summarizes findings.

 USE CASE 3